 Here's how it works: Just upload your PDF file in its current format, then choose what kind of compression level(s) you'd like (you'll often have multiple options).
 The site will do the rest!

-If you want to compress your PDF documents, it's important to remove embedded fonts.
+If you want to compress your PDF documents, removing embedded fonts is essential.
 Because the content of a PDF file is based on vector graphics, fonts are stored as individual files within the document itself.
-This can make it difficult for you to reduce your file size when you're compressing it.
+This can make it difficult to reduce your file size when you're compressing it.

-You can remove fonts from your PDF document by opening up Adobe Acrobat Pro DC (or whatever program you use) and going to the File menu at the top of your screen, then choosing "Save As."
+You can remove fonts from your PDF document by opening up Adobe Acrobat Pro DC (or whatever program you use) and, going to the File menu at the top of your screen, then choosing "Save As."
 You'll need to change the name of your current document so that there isn't a duplicate saved in one of several folders on your computer—you don't want this later when we're trying to compress our file!
-Once that’s done, go ahead and choose "Compressed" from under "Type" in order for us all get started here today learning about how compression works within Adobe Acrobat Pro DC; now let's talk about what exactly happens during compression because I know there may be some confusion around this topic but first off let me say that
+Once that’s done, go ahead and choose "Compressed" from under "Type" for us all to get started here today learning about how compression works within Adobe Acrobat Pro DC; now, let's talk about what exactly happens during compression because I know there may be some confusion around this topic but first off let me say that.

 The first step to compressing your PDF is to remove images and graphics.
-This will help keep the file size down, but it also frees up space for other content that may need to be added in the future.
+This will help keep the file size down, but it also frees up space for other content that may need to be added.
 In addition, it reduces the number of fonts used in your document because most images use only one typeface instead of multiple fonts to achieve their look.

-You should also consider adjusting font sizes and line spacing so they work well together across different devices and screen resolutions.
-If there's not enough room on smaller screens like tablets or smartphones, some parts may be cut off—which isn't great customer experience!
-The same goes with line spacing; too much distance between lines makes reading difficult while too little makes reading hard as well since everything looks cramped together without breathing room (or “white space”).
+You should also consider adjusting font sizes and line spacing, so they work well together across different devices and screen resolutions.
+If there's not enough room on smaller screens like tablets or smartphones, some parts may be cut off—which isn't a great customer experience!
+The same goes with line spacing; too much distance between lines makes reading difficult, while too little makes reading hard since everything looks cramped together without breathing room (or “white space”).

-PDFs are useful for many things, but they can be difficult to create.
+PDFs are useful for many things but can be difficult to create.
 If you want to make them easily, you'll need the right tools and resources.
-This guide has covered some of the basics as well as some more advanced topics like fonts and colors—so now go out there and create something!
+This guide has covered some basics and more advanced topics like fonts and colors—so now go out there and create something!

 Copyright © 2022 Entiretools.com.
 All rights reserved.